These are the best places to travel this summer

 No one knows exactly where they came from – some say they escaped a sinking Spanish galleon in the 17th century, others claim they descend from horses that 17th-century colonists released on the island to avoid taxation.
 Whatever the case, every July for the past 90-plus years, “saltwater cowboys” have gathered to round up the foals for the swim across the channel from Assateague to Chincoteague.
 It's an event made famous by Marguerite Henry in her 1947 children’s book, Misty of Chincoteague, and always fun to watch.

-Chincoteague National Wildlife Refuge occupies the southern portion of Assateague, and you can see the wild horses there firsthand.
-A 3.2-mile wildlife loop is primo for biking and walking (it’s closed to cars until 3pm), and spotting migratory birds, such as snow geese and threatened piping plover, along the way.
-Beaches abound as well.
+Chincoteague National Wildlife Refuge occupies the southern portion of Assateague, and you can see the wild horses there firsthand (keep a respectful distance).
+Cycle or walk along the 3.2-mile wildlife loop (it’s closed to cars until 3pm), and keep an eye out for migratory birds along the way.
+There's a lovely beach and many visitors consider it one of the prettiest places to visit in Virginia.

 Two girls walk into the water with surfboards at Virigina beach